WallStreetMojo

 Example #2

 IBM is a US-based software company with more than $80 Bn of revenue per year.
-Let’s say in the Financial year 2019, the market value of Accounts Receivable (which is an asset) for IBM is $10 Bn.
+In the Financial year 2019, the market value of Accounts Receivable (which is an asset) for IBM is $10 Bn.
 This means IBM is expected to receive this amount from customers who have already been recognized as revenue in its accounts.
 So, the value of this asset is $10 Bn.
 But for calculating the Net Realizable Value, IBM will have to identify the customers who can default on their payments.
 This amount is entered into accounts as “Provision for Doubtful Debts.”
 Let’s say this amount is $1 Bn.

 Use the following data for the calculation of the Net Realizable Value.